susheelkbhargav/roman-numeral-converter/README.md

 ## 9. Logging

 Default Logback logger is used with SLF4J facade implementation.
 A rolling file appender is used so that the log files are contained in a folder and state is saved even though the server is restarted or stopped for some reason.
 This could be easily translated into a production level logging where an external drive is mounted to a docker container to save the logs even if the container is removed

+### Logging Practices

+Logging when an exception is caught and/or when the response is built in exception handler; not when it is thrown.

+Overloading toString() method for RomanNumeral object to have some context instead of just logging the object ID.

 ### Design Considerations